wp-plugins/5mincom-video-suggestions/readme.txt

 = What's the difference between the "ADD TO POST" button and "Grab code" procedure? = The "ADD TO POST" button will embed a thumbnail of the initial video in your list at the current cursor location.
 This thumbnail is a graphic placeholder for the player.
 The actual player will only be visible after you submit your article.

 The "Grab code" procedure allows you to copy the code containing all of your Player and video information.
-This code can be embedded in a standard HTML page or shared with other.
+This code can be embedded in a standard HTML page or shared with others.

 = What's a playlist? =
 A Playlist is a pre-existing group of videos.
 Each playlist has its own unique ID.
 A playlist is selected by its ID in the "Use Playlist" tab.